 Kraken.io is an online tool for compressing your images with either lossy or lossless compression.
 It enables the export of images in JPEG or PNG formats.

-Kraken.io has features that enable you to specify what metadata is retained, determine chroma subsampling levels, and to perform batch processing.
+Kraken.io has features that enable you to specify what metadata is retained, determine chroma subsampling levels, and perform batch processing.
 The paid version includes features API access, WordPress and Magento plugins, cloud storage, and additional web interface options.

 Image optimization is a relatively easy and fast way to improve your website performance and retain your visitors.
 Even if you aren’t able to use all available optimization techniques, every effort you make can make a difference.
 Hopefully, this article helped you better understand what options are available to you and how these options can meet your needs.
-You can use the free tools covered here to improve site performance and ensure positive user experience.
+You can use the free tools covered here to improve site performance and ensure a positive user experience.